In my experience, most high net worth portfolios do not look how you might expect.

-In my experience, most high-net-worth portfolios don’t look how you’d expect.
 Given the substantial asset sizes, there’s often an assumption that they’ll resemble institutional funds, highly diversified, rigorous, and methodically structured.

 In my experience, they rarely are.

-High-net-worth investing is more personal and nuanced than that, as it should be.
+High net worth investing is more personal and nuanced than that, as it should be.
 Your investments should reflect who you are and what you value.
 A portfolio should speak to the interests, expertise, and, yes, even the biases of the people behind it.
 And that makes sense.
 If a family or individual has a deep background in venture capital or real estate (most commonly), why wouldn’t you lean into those strengths?

 That said, this level of personalisation also means that it is critical to get your investment policy and governance right.
 In my experience, there is a lot to be said for avoiding large losses, not just chasing big wins.